Noise Levels in East Boston, Boston, MA | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of East Boston

 Average noise levels for East Boston residents, grouped by direction from the center of East Boston.
-Central East Boston carries the highest population-weighted average; Southern East Boston carries the lowest.
-Just 82% of residents in Southern East Boston live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in Central East Boston.
+The highest population-weighted average is in southwestern East Boston; the lowest is in western East Boston, where just 87% of residents live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in the loudest section.

 Busy restaurant